-Hartgen will act as the Consulting Archeologist (CA) for the purpose of this effort.
-The CA will work closely with the Project Preservation Officer (PPO); the PPO or their designee will be present for all ground disturbing activities and will have "stop-work" authority.
-The PPO, currently Ashley L. Bushey, will be part of the prime construction management team, Kiewit Corporation.
+Hartgen will act as the Consulting Archeologists (CA) for the purpose of this effort.
+The CA will work closely with the Project Preservation Officer (PPO); the PPO or their designee will be present for all ground disturbing activities, and will have "stop-work" authority.
+The PPO will be part of the prime construction management team.

 It is the responsibility of the CA to train this individual as a PPO and to provide a hands-on workshop for construction personnel, as designated by the PPO.
 The PPO and the construction team should have an understanding of cultural resources present in different areas, as well as understanding the potential for unknown cultural deposits.
-It is the responsibility of the PPO to implement the CRMP (TRC 2021) and ensure that the requirements and conditions of the CRMP are met.
-Table 4 includes the necessary contact information.
+It is the responsibility of the PPO to implement the CRMP (TRC 2021) and ensure that requirements and conditions of the CRMP are met.
+Table 5 includes the necessary contact information.